 - Mood Whiplash: At the beginning of Act II, Bloody Mary and Liat entertain Joe Cable with "Happy Talk" in attempt to get him to fall for Liat.
 However, he turns down the opportunity to marry her afterward, causing Bloody Mary to aggressively end their romance.

 - Sympathetic Murder Backstory: De Becque had to flee his homeland because he killed a man in a Bar Brawl.
-But it's okay because the victim was a bully!
+The guy was trying to kill him at the time, and the actual death was an accident (so this would be self-defense at most, but he might have a hard time proving it).

 The film adaptation provides examples of: